People

 Director, Building Manager of Center for Native American and Indigenous Futures (CNAIF)

-Kiara Weathersby is an enrolled citizen of the Diné Nation.
-She is Ta’neeszahnii (Tangle People), born for the Nahilii (African Americans) Chickasaw & Choctaw of Mississippi.
-Her maternal grandfather is Diné (Navajo), and her paternal grandfather is Nahilii.
+Kiara Weathersby Nikas is an enrolled citizen of the Diné Nation.
+She is Ta’neeszahnii (Tangle People) of Inscription House, born for the Nahiłii (African Americans) Chickasaw & Choctaw of Prentiss, Mississippi.
+Her maternal grandfather is Diné (Navajo) of Indian Wells, and her paternal grandfather is Nahiłii.
 She was born and raised in Kinlaní (Flagstaff, AZ).
 She is the Director and Building Manager of the Center for Native American and Indigenous Futures for the Office of Native American and Indigenous Advancement (ONAIA) at Northern Arizona University (NAU).
 Her scope of work focuses on the retention and graduation of students at the university by supporting students in their academic journey through workshops, development of skills, and referrals when needed.
 Before transferring to NAU, she received her Associate of Arts (AA) degree from Coconino Community College (CCC).
 Kiara is a President’s Medallion recipient at CCC, Student Worker of the Year at CCC, and Student Employee of the Year for the State of Arizona.
 She earned two Bachelor’s degrees in Business Administration with an Emphasis in Management and Psychological Sciences from NAU.
 She is a recipient of the Gold Axe Award and the Theodore “Ted” Johnson Outstanding Senior Award at NAU.
 In 2020, Kiara earned her Master of Arts degree in Indigenous Education through Arizona State University’s School of Social Transformation via her Applied Capstone Project, “Indigenizing the Ways Student Affairs Educators Are Informed to Support Students in the Twenty-First Century and Beyond.”
-Kiara is the Chair-Elect for the Commission on Commissions.
+Kiara is the Chair of the Commission on Commissions.
 Kiara previously served as a co-chair for the Commission for Indigenous Peoples and as a Commissioner for the City of Flagstaff Indigenous Commission.

 Colin Ben, Ph.D.